AhmedShaban94/Drowsiness-detection/README.md

 * [Pyimagesearch](https://www.pyimagesearch.com/2017/05/08/drowsiness-detection-opencv/) - this work was inspired from this tutorial

 ### TODO:
+* Make it cross-platform.
-* Add support for Linux.
+* Add testing.
-* Add cmake.
+* Add Demo.